-Barbara Saunders is a nonfiction writer, business writer, and developmental editor specializing in large-scale publishing projects.
-A veteran of technical writing and marketing teams in Fortune 500 companies, she helps growing companies and their subject-matter experts communicate with customers, partners, employees, and the public about the business applications of science and technology.
+Barbara Saunders is a business writer, technical writer, and developmental editor specializing in the business applications of science and technology.
+A veteran of technical writing and marketing teams in Fortune 500 companies, she helps growing companies and their subject-matter experts communicate complex subjects.
+Barbara’s specialties include technical manuals, white papers, case studies and web content.
+She also works directly with professionals to help them improve their writing.

 While studying psychology at Stanford University, she took courses in the multidisciplinary concentration Science, Technology, and Society.
 That sparked an interest that has permeated a variety of her jobs over the years — fitness training, substance abuse counseling, and veterinary program management as well as writing and editing about topics ranging from ozone laundry systems and data warehousing to opioid addiction treatment to feeding cats.